nicolinux72/groovy-activerecord/README.md

-# groovy active-record
+# Groovy ActiveRecord

-This library adds ActiveRecord support to jpa entity written in groovy inside Spring Boot application.
+This library adds ActiveRecord support to your groovy jpa entity inside a Spring Boot application.
+That'all.

-## setup your project
+## Setup your project

 Add grovy active-record library to your Spring Boot project dependencies.
+Please consider that this library work with early versio of Spring boot also, so you may consider to replace dependency to Spring Boot 1.3.0.RELEASE with the version your are actually use.

-## instrument an entity class
+## Setup your entity class

-Simpliy add the trait ActiveRecordRepository to your entity class:
+Simpliy add the trait ActiveRecordRepository to your entity jpa entity class in this way:

 ```groovy
 @Entity